This section discusses PL_exception()

 always check for exceptions.
 As explained above, C functions

-implementing a predicate should normally cleanup and return with FALSE
+implementing a predicate should normally cleanup and return with FALSE.

 If the C function whishes to continue it may call PL_clear_exception().